 - Decreased dependence on fossil fuels and finite materials

-The most common and potentially greatest benefit of being adopting a circular economy structure for your company is what it can do for your reputation.
+The business benefits of a circular economy include a strengthened company reputation, perhaps the greatest benefit of all.
 Eco-friendly products are quickly appearing in our supermarkets, TV Ads and social media feeds.

 Awareness of not only eco-friendly products but eco-friendly lifestyles is booming and it is not just a short-lived trend.
 2020 saw people spend 12% more on eco-friendly options than the unsustainable competitor brands.